signl4/docs/integrations/microsoft-sentinel/microsoft-sentinel.md

 # SIGNL4 Integration with Microsoft Sentinel

-SIGNL4 integrates with Microsoft Sentinel via an advanced 2-way connector allowing for remote alert management.

-For a detailed step-by-step description, please follow this [link](https://support.signl4.com/hc/en-us/articles/6483306495645-Integration-with-Microsoft-Sentinel) to our knowledge base.
+SIGNL4 provides a powerful 2-integration with Microsoft Sentinel.
+It allows to retrieve incidents and to respond to them e.g. via the SIGNL4 mobile app.
+This includes but is not limited to status updates and adding notes to an incident.

+## Feature overview

+- Forwarding incidents of your choice (status filtering possible) to SIGNL4
+- Ability to augment retrieved events with search result data from the related security alerts of the underlaying log analytics workspace
+- Tagging retrieved incidents with a tag of your choice
+- Owner assignment when Signl is acknowledged and or closed
+- Incidents notes on status changes in SIGNL4 or when users add annotations in SIGNL4
+- User friendly display of linked items (e.g. products or company names)

+Learn more about the integration in the following video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/krRJGTxXIHY?si=IC1seK90heGoN2GT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## How does it work?

+The connector polls MS Sentinel API for new incidents in a short interval.
+Retrieved incidents are then updated with search result data from the log analytics workspace of Sentinel which uses the Log Analytics API.
+Incident augmentation is optional can be deactivated in the connector configuration.

+SIGNL4 uses a dedicated Service Principal which is assigned to a custom user role when calling API methods.

 ## Setup step 1 - Creating a service principal for SIGNL4 in Azure

 SIGNL4 uses a service principal in Azure ("App registration") when making calls to the Azure APIs.
 In addition, this principal is added to a custom user role which tailors access permissions to a minimum of required resources.
 And the best ist that you don't need to create all these things manually.
 Instead you can use a PowerShell script to have this done in a few moments.

-## Creating service principal and user role
+### Creating service principal and user role

 Follow these steps to create the service principal in Azure:

-Download the PowerShell deployment script from [here](https://github.com/signl4/signl4-integration-azuresentinel/blob/master/registerSIGNL4Client.ps1).
+1. Download the PowerShell deployment script from [here](https://github.com/signl4/signl4-integration-azuresentinel/blob/master/registerSIGNL4Client.ps1).

-Review the script and the roles and permission scopes it deploys for the new app registration.
+2. Review the script and the roles and permission scopes it deploys for the new app registration.
 If you don't want to use the connector with Azure Sentinel, you could remove all role creation and role assignment code and only use it to create the app registration (SPN) in your Azure Active Directory.

-Make sure you have all dependent modules installed, which are listed on top of the script.
+3. Make sure you have all dependent modules installed, which are listed on top of the script.

-Run the script.
+4. Run the script.

-Initially, you are prompted to select the subscription in Azure that holds your Sentinel assets.
+    4.1 Initially, you are prompted to select the subscription in Azure that holds your Sentinel assets.
 Afterwards, the provisioning of the SPN and the according IAM role is completed automatically.

-At the end it outputs information that you need to enter in the connector app configuration which is explained in the next chapter.
+    4.2 At the end it outputs information that you need to enter in the connector app configuration which is explained in the next chapter.
 Please make a note of this information.

-In Azure AD, click on 'App Registrations'.
+5. In Azure AD, click on 'App Registrations'.
 Find the app with the name **'AzureSentinel and LogAnalytics Client for SIGNL4'**.

-Note: If you are service provider and want to attach multiple customer Azure tenants, you must run this script for each of your clients and create multiple connector apps in SIGNL4.
+**Note**: If you are service provider and want to attach multiple customer Azure tenants, you must run this script for each of your clients and create multiple connector apps in SIGNL4.

-## Optionally assign GraphAPI permissions
+### Optionally assign GraphAPI permissions

 The connector app can use Graph Security API to further, non-Sentinel integrated security events from your Azure Subscriptions.
 If you want to use that functionality (maybe in another connector instance), please open "API permissions" from the details of the registered application and click add permission.
 Select Graph API on the displayed blade and add the permissions that are displayed in this image: